 When was Cross-Country Skiing Added to the Olympics?

-Although its history goes back to ancient times, cross-country skiing was contested at the first Winter Olympics held in 1924, at Chamonix, France.
+Although its history goes back to ancient times, cross-country skiing was contested at the first Winter Olympic Games held in 1924, at Chamonix, France.
 The events included 18 km and 50 km races, but only men could participate.
-A women’s 10 km classic category was later added in the 1952 Oslo Winter Olympics, followed by several other events.
+A women’s 10 km classic-style category was later added in the 1952 Oslo, followed by several other events.

-Cross-country skiing started with only two events and has evolved in the Winter Olympics since its debut.
-In the 1956 Winter Olympics, two more events, 30 km for men and 3×5 km relay for women, were included.
+Cross-country skiing started with only two major events and has evolved in the Winter Olympic Games since its debut.
+In 1956, two more events, 30 km for men and 3×5 km relay for women, were included.

 Olympic Cross-Country Skiing Events for Men